PREAMBLE AND SUMMARY

 The decommissioning of nuclear installations represents a set of administrative and technical activities to be done after operation termination, with the aim of excluding the nuclear installation from the scope of the Atomic Act.
 The licence holder is obliged to ensure successful decommissioning, including ensuring the necessary financial means.
 The decommissioning stage can start based on ÚJD SR authorization.
 The holder of a licence for the decommissioning stage is responsible for the decommissioning process.

-The basic concept of spent nuclear fuel (SNF) and radioactive waste management is provided by the National Policy and the National Programme for SNF management and radioactive management.
-On 8 July 2015, Government by Resolution No. 387 approved the national policy and the programme, replacing the previous strategy for the back end of peaceful uses of nuclear energy in Slovakia.
-The National Policy is based on the principles provided by the Act No. 238/2006 Coll. on the National Nuclear Fund for the decommissioning of nuclear installations and for the management of spent fuel and radioactive waste and on amendments to certain laws as amended.
+The basic concept for spent nuclear fuel (SNF) and radioactive waste management is provided by the National Policy and the National Programme for SNF management and radioactive management.
+On 8 July 2015, the Government by resolution No. 387/2015 approved the National Policy and the National Programme, replacing the previous strategy for the back end of peaceful uses of nuclear energy in Slovakia.
+The National Policy is based on the principles provided by Act No. 308/2018 Coll. on the National Nuclear Fund and Amending and Supplementing the Atomic Act.

-At present, the two ongoing decommissioning projects in Slovakia are NPP Bohunice A-1 and Bohunice V-1.
+At present, the two ongoing decommissioning projects in Slovakia are NPP Bohunice A-1 and NPP Bohunice V-1.

 With regard to Bohunice A-1, following two serious accidents in 1977, the NPP was shut down and scheduled for gradual decommissioning.
 The process of decommissioning commenced after the licence for decommissioning was obtained in 1999.
 This process was divided into five successive stages.
-At the end of February 2016, JAVYS submitted an application for licences for Stages 3 and 4 of decommissioning of NPP Bohunice to ÚJD SR under the legislation applicable for A-1. ÚJD SR issued Decision No. 369/2016, which licensed JAVYS to commence Stages 3 and 4 decommissioning of NPP Bohunice A-1, as well as authorization for radioactive waste management during decommissioning.
-Work related to these stages of decommissioning is scheduled to run through the end of 2024.
-After its completion, Stage 5 of decommissioning will follow.
+At the end of February 2016, JAVYS, a. s., applied for licences for Stages 3 and 4 of decommissioning of NPP Bohunice to ÚJD SR under the legislation applicable for A-1. ÚJD SR issued Decision No. 369/2016, which licensed JAVYS, a. s., to commence Stages 3 and 4 of decommissioning of NPP Bohunice A-1, as well as authorization for radioactive waste management during decommissioning.
+Work related to these stages of decommissioning is scheduled to run through the end of 2024 and is focused on the ongoing treatment of liquid radioactive waste (RAW), sludge from long term storage, and long term storage casings of SNF.
+The licence holder continues to carry out activities related to the decommissioning of original, non-functional and disused technological systems of external facilities and technological equipment buildings of the main generating unit of the reactor hall and interim hall.
+After Stage 4 completion, the final fifth stage of decommissioning will follow.
 Completion of the decommissioning process for NPP Bohunice A-1 is scheduled for 2033.
 Decommissioning is financed by the National Nuclear Fund.
-The SNF was exported to the Russian Federation based on an original contract and the transport of spent fuel were completed in 1999.
+The SNF was exported to the Russian Federation based on the original contract and the transport of spent fuel was completed in 1999.

-Bohunice V1 NPP Units 1 and 2 were shut down in 2006 and 2008, respectively, based on Slovakian commitments during accession to the European Union.
+Bohunice V-1 NPP Units 1 and 2 were shut down in 2006 and 2008, respectively, based on Slovakian commitments associated with the accession process to the European Union.
 Decommissioning is being implemented in two stages, with the final deadline in 2025.
 The first stage was in progress from 20 July 2011 to 31 December 2014.
 The second stage commenced on 1 January 2015 and is planned to be completed before 31 December 2025.
+The second stage mainly includes the decommissioning of the buildings of the main generating unit and the building of auxiliary facilities.
+The most important activities are dismantling of reactors, equipment of the primary circuit and other equipment in the controlled zone, their decontamination and radiation control.
 The final condition of the site at the end of the second stage will be brownfield.
-The current state of decommissioning of NPP V1 has been continuously monitored and is in line with the plan for Stage II of the decommissioning of NPP V1 as of 31 December 2016.
+The current state of decommissioning of NPP V-1 has been continuously monitored and is in line with the plan for Stage 2 of the decommissioning of NPP V-1 as of 31 December 2016.
 After the final inspection, the site will be released from control by regulatory authorities.
 Spent fuel from these units has already been transported to the interim spent fuel storage (ISFS).

-Total Bohunice V-1 NPP operation termination costs were calculated to be €1239 billion.
-Operation termination activities and preparation for decommissioning of the Bohunice V1 NPP is co-financed by the National Nuclear Fund and the Bohunice International Decommissioning Support Fund.
-More information is available in the Slovak National Report to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (www.ujd.gov.sk/ujd/www1.nsf/ID/En-09-01-01)
+The total operation termination costs for Bohunice V-1 NPP were calculated to be €1239 billion.
+Operation termination activities and preparation for decommissioning of the Bohunice V-1 NPP are co-financed by the National Nuclear Fund and the Bohunice International Decommissioning Support Fund.
+More information is available in the Slovak National Report to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management as of August 2020.

 TABLE 6.
 STATUS OF DECOMMISSIONING PROCESS OF NUCLEAR POWER PLANTS